ItsKiera/ItsKiera/ReadMe.md

 - 👋 Hi, I’m Ciara
-- 👀 I’m interested in ... data science.
+- 👀 I’m interested in ... data analysis, and data enginnering.
 - 🌱 I’m currently learning ...
 SQL and Python

 ### Languages and Tools